The White Vault: Season 5

-Goshawk (Seasons 6-7)
+Goshawk (Seasons 6-8)

-Set thirteen years after the conclusion of the previous season, the sixth season follows two storylines.
+Set thirteen years after the conclusion of the previous season, Goshawk follows two storylines.
 The first takes place in North Maine Woods, United States, in the middle of a snow storm.
 Two wild life documentalists, Jean Pelletier-Clarke (A.R.
 Olivieri) and Irina "Iffy" Talno (Lauren Tucker) encounter Canadian cousins and adoptive sisters Adele (Marcy Edwards) and Mika Fathers Tsįą (Denise Halfyard), who were kidnapped from their home in the Northwest Territories as bargaining chips in a land dispute between their family and a corporation, and are currently on the run from their two abductors, Sam "Es" Gallo (Dayn Leonardson) and Lewis Moulin (Michael DelGaudio).
 Jean is captured and killed by Es, while Iffy and the sisters flee to Goshawk, a nearby ghost town and former mining town to escape the abductors.

-The sole person in Goshawk is Jason Uchida (Shion Francois), a researcher who welcomes and helps the three.
+The sole person in Goshawk is Jason Uchida (Shion Francois), a researcher who welcomes and helps the women.
 Later, a panicked Lewis arrives in Goshawk and is taken prisoner by the others, claiming that Es was taken away by a beast in the woods.
-As strange occurrences multiply, Jason, who turns out to have killed the previous inhabitants of Goshawk and plans on sacrificing the new arrivals to the entity he serves, kills Mika and Lewis by throwing them into the nearby lake, and later similarly kills himself at the request of the Guardians present in Goshawk.
+As strange occurrences multiply, Jason, who turns out to have killed his companions (later revealed to be graduate students from the University of Maine) and plans on sacrificing the new arrivals to the entity he serves, kills Mika by drugging her and throwing her into the nearby lake, and later similarly kills himself at the request of the Guardians present in Goshawk.

 Iffy finds a satellite phone, and, after her attempts at calling emergency services fail, switches to a special emergency contact of hers: Dragana Vuković, whose response reveals that Iffy is Casner's daughter.
-Dragana, who has continued to deal with Guardian sites for thirteen years, arrives in Goshawk with her trusted friend Kidlat Tolentino (Luis Cruz), and they plan an escape to a safer location within the mines.
+While Iffy is away from the town, a creature impersonating Iffy infiltrates the building holding Adele and Lewis, killing the latter.
+Vuković, who has continued to deal with Guardian sites for thirteen years, arrives in Goshawk with her trusted friend Kidlat Tolentino (Luis Cruz), and they plan an escape to a safer location within the mines.
 Dragana reveals that working on the sites has begun to affect her sanity, with a mysterious voice hinting that Iffy's mother is a member of one of the families that works with the sites.
-Soon after, the voice reveals itself to be Amelia Murray, who commands the Guardians and orders one to take Iffy prisoner.
-Adele and Kidlat escape, after which Dragana rescues Iffy and gives her a chance to escape at the cost of her own life.
+Soon after, the voice reveals itself to be Amelia Murray, who is no longer human, commands the Guardians, and orders one to take Iffy prisoner.
+Adele and Kidlat escape, after which Vuković rescues Iffy and gives her a chance to escape but is stabbed.